twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 If a note is only rated as Helpful by the Coverage model, then the note must surpass a safeguard threshold for the Core model intercept to receive a final Helpful rating.
 We have initialized the Core model safeguard threshold to 0.38, 0.02 below the Core model default Helpfulness threshold of 0.40, and will lower the safeguard threshold as the Coverage model continues to launch.

-When using Twitter, you can see which model computed the status a given note by looking at the Note Details screen.
+When using X, you can see which model computed the status a given note by looking at the Note Details screen.
 It might list one of the following models:
 - CoreModel (vX.X).
 The _Core_ model described above.
 - ExpansionModel (vX.X).
 The _Expansion_ model described above.